1: Opening statement from senior management

 In the coming year we will seek to measure how effective we have been to ensure that modern slavery is not taking place in any part of our business of supply chains: We will also provide training to employees so that they can identify and understand what modern slavery is, how to report concerns and so that they can support and facilitate our ongoing commitment to combating modern slavery.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes FRF Motors Limited's slavery and human trafficking statement for the financial year ending 31st March 2019.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes FRF Motors Limited's slavery and human trafficking statement for the tax year ending 5th April 2020.